zendesk/zendesk_apps_tools/doc/tools.md

 #### App Settings

-In testing some apps it is necessary to specify the settings for the app. `zat server` will ask interactively for the values of all settings specified in the app's `manifest.json`.
-However, `zat server -c [$CONFIG_FILE]` allows specifying the settings using a JSON or YAML file where the keys are the same as in the manifest.
+When testing your app, you might need to specify some [app settings](manifest#app-settings).
+If you started the local server with `zat server`, ZAT will ask interactively for the values of all the settings specified in the app's `manifest.json` file.
+However, you might prefer to specify the settings in a JSON or YAML file.

+1. Create a JSON or YAML file with your settings.
+The keys in the file should be the same as in your manifest file.
+2. Start the server with `zat server -c [$CONFIG_FILE]`, where $CONFIG_FILE is the name of your JSON or YAML file.
 The default filename is `settings.yml`.
+You don't need to specify it in the command if your file uses that name.

-As a concrete example if `manifest.json` contains
+If `manifest.json` contains the following settings:

 ```json
 ...